Madho Patti

 Madho Patti (Hindi: माधो पट्टी) is a rural village in Jaunpur Block of Jaunpur district in Uttar Pradesh.
 People of Kshatriya, Yadav, Maurya, Khatik, Kumhar, Nat, Kayastha etc castes live in Gaddipur Madhopatti village with a population of four thousand.
-Majorly dominated by Rajput community.
 This village is situated around 7 km from Jaunpur city.
 It is said that village is making a significant contribution to the country.
 The hamlet has given India 47 Indian Administrative Service and state PCS officers.
 It all began in 1914, when Mohammad Mustafa Hussain cleared the civil services under British rule, becoming the village's first officer.
 In 1952, Indu Prakash Singh became the IFS officer followed by Vinay Kumar Singh (IAS) in 1955, who later went on to become the chief secretary of Bihar.